 Sign here for the animals, the earth and the future of our species.
 Your voice matters!
-Together we can get this petition to The Vatican!

 It is a proven fact that livestock factory farming emits more gases into the enviroment than cars and factories put together.
 It is also the leading cause of species extinction, rainforest eradication and oean dead zones.
 Not to mention gobbling up 30% of the earth's fresh water and occupying vast swathes of land where nothing else can grow!